Type of Food

 Litter and Litter box

-You should have at least one (preferably two) litter boxes per one cat.
+You should have at least big one (preferably two) litter boxes per cat.
 Cats can urinate or defecate outside of litter box if it is too dirty.
 To prevent that I recommend two litter boxes per cat.

 Transporter should be big enough to allow cat stand, move around and lay down.
 For longer journeys I recommend bigger cages, where litter box, bowls with water and food can fit inside.
 Remember, if you want to travel in an airplane with your cat, airlines have special requirements for pet carriers!